rspber/tsdesktop/README.md

 * Touch over PIO SPI

-* More sensitive touch for Arduino SPI (taken from pico-sdk)
+* More sensitive touch for Arduino SPI

 * Touch rotation has been finally mastered.
   One of the touch_??? procedure from Touch_Rotation.hh is responsible for touch rotation.